MartijnVdS/pv2mqtt/README.md

 Publish data from SunSpec-compliant inverters to an MQTT broker, including Home Assistant MQTT discovery.

-I made this so I can have all data of my PV inverters together in once place on a local machine, instead of using a different API (and possibly cloud service) for each one.
+This service allows me to have all of the data of my PV inverters together in once place on a local machine, instead of using a different API (and possibly cloud service) for each one.
 It also allows multiple "readers" to use the data without conflict.

-One `pv2mqtt` instance can poll multiple devices and the refresh interval is configurable per device.
+One `pv2mqtt` instance can poll multiple devices on multiple buses and the refresh interval is configurable per device.

 ## Configuration